-The Taishoff Center is home to the InclusiveU initiative, which offers a comprehensive college experience for students with intellectual disabilities which includes individualized coursework, person-centered planning, professional internships, and social and extracurricular activities.
+InclusiveU offers an inclusive college experience for students with intellectual disability including individualized coursework, person-centered planning, professional internships, and social and extracurricular activities.